top of page

 Supporting Texas Energy

-He also helped pass HB 2555—the Texas Infrastructure Resiliency Act which strengthens our grid by empowering electric utility companies to plan means of: replacing distribution poles with higher wind rated facilities, managing vegetation, raising assets located in flood-prone areas, undergrounding targeted portions of distribution lines, and tackling cyber and physical security.
-Lastly, John passed SB 1093 which adds water facilities to the Texas Electricity Supply Chain Map and Committee and includes TxDOT to the committeeensuring that we know all relevant transportation infrastructure information during energy emergencies.
-These measures will certify that Texas can withstand inevitable harsh weather conditions and our boost our ability to recover from them quickly.
+Lastly, John passed SB 1093, which adds water facilities to the Texas Electricity Supply Chain Map and Committee and includes TxDOT in the committee, ensuring that we know all relevant transportation infrastructure information during energy emergencies.
+These measures will certify that Texas can withstand inevitable harsh weather conditions and boost our ability to recover quickly.

 bottom of page